 Making the most of every moment with potential consumers

-The secret to optimising sales revenues from resellers comes down to making the most of every moment with potential consumers – ensuring your products and your brand are seen as you intend, no matter where the encounter takes place.
+The secret to optimizing sales revenues from resellers comes down to making the most of every moment with potential consumers – ensuring your products and your brand are seen as you intend, no matter where this encounter takes place.

 - Data tool superuser for sales and marketing department

 - Daily follow up on targeted KPIs vs. outcome.

 - Daily follow up online insights vs. in-store insights.

 - Prepare and define actions based on insights.

 - Present key findings to stakeholders in the company

 - Work on search words, consumer ratings, bundles